SteveTawali/airbnb-clone-project/README.md

 ### Documentation Lead
 Creates and maintains technical documentation including API specs, database diagrams, and setup instructions.
 Helps the team and future contributors understand the project structure and functionality.

+## Technology Stack

+### Django
+A high-level Python web framework used to build the backend logic and RESTful APIs for the application.

+### Django REST Framework (DRF)
+An extension of Django that simplifies the creation of powerful and flexible REST APIs.

+### PostgreSQL
+A reliable and scalable relational database system used to store and manage all structured data such as users, properties, bookings, and payments.

+### GraphQL
+A query language that allows clients to request exactly the data they need, reducing over-fetching and under-fetching of information.

+### Celery
+Handles background tasks like sending confirmation emails or processing asynchronous events such as payment notifications.

+### Redis
+Used for caching and managing asynchronous task queues with Celery, helping improve application speed and responsiveness.

+### Docker
+Containerizes the backend environment, ensuring consistency across development, testing, and production.

+### GitHub Actions
+Automates testing and deployment processes, enabling continuous integration and continuous delivery (CI/CD).